-The probability of failure given a hit due to gouge-in-dent is obtained by employing a Monte Carlo Simulation to determine the frequency of occurrence (over a set number of iterations) of events where the operating hoop stress due to internal pressure (oh) exceeds the operating stress at failure, as defined in Equation 6.
-Similarly, the probability of failure given a hit due to puncture is obtained by employing a Monte Carlo Simulation to determine the frequency of occurrence (over a set number of iterations) of events where the frequency of a monte Carlo Simulation to determine the frequency of occurrence (over a set number of iterations) of events where the factored excavator force exceeds the resistance, R, as defined in Equation 16.
+The probability of failure given a hit due to gouge-in-dent is obtained by employing a Monte Carlo Simulation to determine the frequency of occurrence (over a set number of iterations) of events where the operating hoop stress due to internal pressure (σ h) exceeds the operating stress at failure, as defined in Equation 6.
+Similarly, the probability of failure given a hit due to puncture is obtained by employing a Monte Carlo Simulation to determine the frequency of occurrence (over a set number of iterations) of events where the factored excavator force exceeds the resistance, R, as defined in Equation 16.